The Employment Law Review: New Zealand

 i Working time

-There is no maximum cap for hours worked by employees in New Zealand.
+There is no cap on the maximum number of hours worked by employees in New Zealand.
 However, some limitations are prescribed for particular industries (such as commercial drivers).
 Further, the health and safety laws recognise fatigue as a hazard, which means that excessive hours worked must be monitored to mitigate the risk of fatigue.

-Hours worked by an employee, whether greater or less than 40 hours a week, must be included in the employment agreement between the parties.
+The number of hours worked by an employee, whether more or fewer than 40 hours a week, must be included in the employment agreement between the parties.

 There is no specific stand-alone requirement for an employer to pay compensation for overtime.
 Parties may agree to payment for overtime in the employment agreement, or it may be prescribed in company policy.